 SCSI House Rebuild Calculator

-Are you renewing your home insurance and unsure what rebuilding cost you need to insure your home for in the event of a majorly incident such as a fire?
-This guide, developed by the Society of Chartered Surveyors Ireland (SCSI), provides average rebuilding rates which you may find helpful.
+Are you renewing your home insurance and unsure what rebuilding cost you need to insure your home for in case of a major incident such as a fire?
+This guide, developed by the Society of Chartered Surveyors Ireland (SCSI), provides average rebuilding rates, which you may find helpful.

-Before the rebuilding figures provided are used in your calculations, please read this page in full.
+Before the rebuilding figures provided are used in your calculations, please read this page fully.

-• The SCSI does not provide advice to consumers on appropriate rebuilding figures for individual properties.
+• Please do not call the SCSI for these figures, as we cannot advise consumers on appropriate rebuilding figures for individual properties.

 Important notes on the assumptions built into the calculator

-1. The figures shown in the table are a MINIMUM base cost guide for your house insurance.
+1. The figures in the table are a MINIMUM base cost guide for your house insurance.
+Homeowners may choose to add to this depending on their fittings.

 2. The figures assume a standard quality specification with normal foundations, timber frame or brick/block walls, cladding, slate/concrete tiled roof, concrete ground floor and timber first floor, softwood flush doors and double-glazed windows, painted plaster to walls, plastered ceilings, and standard electrics.
 Heating and thermal requirements to include insulation, minimum air-tight construction, humidity wall vents, and heat pump to latest BER ratings.

-5. The figures allow for demolition costs, professional fees incurred in reinstatement and VAT at 13.5% on building costs and 23% on professional fees.
+7. The figures allow for demolition costs, professional fees incurred in reinstatement, and VAT at 13.5% on building costs and 23% on Professional Fees.

-• Building Surveyor/Architect/Engineer: prepare working drawings and specifications and administer the building contract.
+• Chartered Building Surveyor or Architect/Engineer: prepare working drawings and specifications and administer the building contract.

 • Engineer: advice on structural issues.